The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 1.20 pm

-Maits Rest is about 20 minutes drive from Apollo Bay, on the left.
-Well worth stopping here for this really pretty rainforest walk.
-Very old Beech Myrtle trees, tall tree ferns, and an easy loop walk (no toilets).
+Maits Rest is about a 20-minute drive from Apollo Bay, on the left.
+Well worth stopping here for this beautiful rainforest walk.
+Ancient Beech Myrtle trees, tall tree ferns, and an easy loop walk (no toilets).

 After leaving Maits Rest, the road continues through the forest and open farmland before climbing up the Otway Ranges to Lavers Hill.